ppy/osu-wiki/news/2017-09-07-osu mania-4k-world-cup-semifinals-recap.md

 I took the time to ask for the opinion of each Mappool Selector to see how their and opinions differentiated; these are some of the excerpts:

-***[juankristal:](https://osu.ppy.sh/users/443656)*** *The song choice was really good for semis, and the mappool covered all skillsets in a pretty good way - or at least in the way we wanted to be, especially on long notes.
+**_[juankristal:](https://osu.ppy.sh/users/443656)_** _The song choice was really good for semis, and the mappool covered all skillsets in a pretty good way - or at least in the way we wanted to be, especially on long notes.
 I am pretty proud of how the long note maps ended up working out.
-Just a bit sad that we only had three SV maps, but hey, many other maps had some SVs.*
+Just a bit sad that we only had three SV maps, but hey, many other maps had some SVs._

-***[Pope Gadget:](https://osu.ppy.sh/users/2288341)*** *I think we did a pretty solid job when it comes to not only map variety but song variety as well - quite happy with that.
-I forget the name of the player, but I think it surprised even us as the map selectors that a player purposefully avoided hitting those LNs (at the end of [LaChryma\<Re:Queen'M\>](https://osu.ppy.sh/beatmapsets/415886#mania/901050)) in order to focus on the trill.
-Selecting the map, I doubt any of us were expecting such a strategy to be carried out.*
+**_[Pope Gadget:](https://osu.ppy.sh/users/2288341)_** _I think we did a pretty solid job when it comes to not only map variety but song variety as well - quite happy with that.
+I forget the name of the player, but I think it surprised even us as the map selectors that a player purposefully avoided hitting those LNs (at the end of [LaChryma\\&lt;Re:Queen'M>](https://osu.ppy.sh/beatmapsets/415886#mania/901050)) in order to focus on the trill.
+Selecting the map, I doubt any of us were expecting such a strategy to be carried out._

 (That player who tactically dropped the long notes would be [Cunu](https://osu.ppy.sh/users/7190228), from France - more on that later!)

-***[Blocko:](https://osu.ppy.sh/users/4075092)*** *Better than quarterfinals.
+**_[Blocko:](https://osu.ppy.sh/users/4075092)_** _Better than quarterfinals.
 I think that Semifinals needed more SV maps, but we kinda ran out of luck looking for them.
 I think it was mentioned that they were a big component in Quarterfinals, plus we were lacking on those kinds of maps on this stage.
-The tiebreaker is much harder compared to the rest of the pool though, but we managed to keep things interesting and give it a bit of hype (I think).*
+The tiebreaker is much harder compared to the rest of the pool though, but we managed to keep things interesting and give it a bit of hype (I think)._

 ### Mappool Statistics: